 Animal-assisted therapy (AAT) is a type of therapy that involves animals as part of treatment regime.
 AAT can aim to just improve a patient's experience during therapy as a happy and calm animal (such as an appropriately trained dog) can assist a person to feel calm and relaxed themselves.
-Some people just love to stroke a dog, who will then show them gratitude and affection.
+Some people just love to stroke an animal, who will then show them gratitude and affection.
 This can be balm to someone who has had a difficult time in their lives.

 Animals can be used in a wide range of ways to help reduce anxiety and assist focus for learning tasks.
 Social difficulties can be helped greatly with the opportunity to practice appropriately “tuning in” to the needs of an animal – who will never criticize or judge us!